cocodrino/oauth-async/README.md

 # oauth-async
-small library for oauth 2 full async using http-kit
+small library for oauth 2    and based in oauthentic https://github.com/pelle/oauthentic  but using http-kit and for async support and added some util functions